 Image gallery: San Candido Collegiate Museum

-The monastery in San Candido in the Upper Val Pusteria is known as the oldest one of Tyrol and the most remarkable Romanesque sacred building in Tyrol, dating back to the 8th century AD.
+The monastery in San Candido is known as the oldest and the most remarkable Romanesque sacred building in Tyrol, dating back to the 8th century AD.
 Founded by Tassilo III, Duke of Bavaria, as support point for the evangelization of Slavs, it was transformed into a Collegiate Foundation in the 12th century.
-The San Candido Collegiate Church dedicated to the Saints Candidus and Corbinian has not changed its present-day appearance from 1280.
-In the chapter house there is the Collegiate Museum - "Museum des Stiftes Innichen" in German, "Museo della Collegiata di San Candido" in Italian.
+The Saints Candidus and Corbinian Collegiate Church of San Candido has not changed its present-day appearance from 1280.
+The Collegiate Museum - "Museum des Stiftes Innichen" in German, "Museo della Collegiata San Candido" in Italian - has two locations:

 € 4.00 seniors 60+, students

 1 free ticket for groups (min.
 15 persons)